 7. Lake Orta With a Beautiful View

 Novelists, from Honoré de Balzac and Robert Browning to modern writers, place Lake Erutia among the northern lakes in Italy.
 The view of the lake is very beautiful.
 The island is a perfect place for a calm and romantic walk.
-Be sure to visit the colorful markets and 12th century basilica.
-If you are looking for peace, take refuge in the forests and mountains nearby the Lake Orta.
+Be sure to visit the colorful markets and 12th-century basilica.
+If you are looking for peace, take refuge in the forests and mountains nearby Lake Orta.

 8. Lake Maggiore near The Alps